loloopes/loloopes/README.md

 - 👯 I’m looking to work in the Tech Industry as a WebDeveloper to further develop and enhance my coding skills.

-- 💬 Ask me about anything aforementioned, I would gladly discuss whatever I know about theme, or geopolitics... =)
+- 💬 Ask me about anything aforementioned, I would gladly discuss whatever I know about the theme, or geopolitics and history... =)

 - 📫 Email:   gus.lcampos38@gmail.com,